Mimicking states with limited resources: passing quantum quiz via global control: Mimicking states in a spin chain

 which maximizes~$F(\ket{\psi_0}^{[t]}, U\ket{\psi_0^{[c]}})$.
 The optimal angle is given by the {\em circular mean}

 where $F$ is the similarity from~(\ref{fidelity_for_chain}).
 Expression~(\ref{chi-def}) can be obtained by setting the derivative of~(\ref{DeltaF2}) to zero with respect to~$\chi$.
 For large possible values of $|b_{k}|>1$ the similarity~$F$ can become negative, and one should use the function ${\mathrm{atan2}}(\sum_{k=1}^N\sin\theta_{k}, F)$ instead of~(\ref{chi-def}).
+The result of this statistics is represented as circles in Fig.\ref{fig:figure2}.
+This calculated in advance data can be used in the algorithm for optimal similarity increasing.
+However, this approach becomes inefficient for large systems, or when allowed states form continuum.
+Thus we have to find approximate dependence $\chi_{\rm opt} = \chi_{\rm opt}(F)$ for further using it in the algorithm.
+In order to do this we modify Eq.(\ref{chi-def}), and express the sum of $\sin\theta_{k}$ through~$F$.
+This can be done only for ensemble average.
+Let us assume for a moment that the angles~$\theta_{k}$ are random.
+Our goal is to find the following function

+Note, due to our choice of initial state the average in angle brackets is not zero when $0\leq \theta_{k} \leq \pi$.
+Also, not all $\theta_{k}$ are independent due to the condition